-Starting something new requires making everything happen all at once.
-Leadership and staff and incorporation and processes and strategy and products and websites.
-But these don’t compare to the underlying, personal challenges.
-Can I do this?
+Doesn't if feel like everything has to happen all at once?
+Mission, leadership, staff, incorporation, budgets, strategy and websites.
+But none of those compare to the underlying, personal challenges: Can I do this?
 Am I capable of getting this thing off the ground?
-Learn how the Midtown Friendraiser may be the next step in your startup adventure.
+Learn how the Midtown Friendraiser could be the next step in your adventure.